barrybridgens/barrybridgensdotcom/content/posts/sdf.md

 My use of SDF is mainly for learning more about Unix-like operating systems and also a real nostalgia trip as I have haven't used some of the facilities available, such as Gopher, since I was at University in the early 80's.

-Give it a go if you ar looking for an "old school" Unix experience.
+Give it a go if you are looking for an "old school" Unix experience.
 The first level of membership is free and so you have nothing to lose!nostalga